diogoff/isttok-tomography/README.md

     - The script will plot the contribution of every pixel to each camera/detector measurement.

-    - When a line of sight crosses a pixel, the contribution of that pixel is assumed to be proportionate to the length of the intersection between the line and the pixel.
-For pixels that are not crossed by the line of sight, their contribution is zero, since there is no intersection.
+    - When a line of sight crosses a pixel, the contribution of that pixel is assumed to be proportionate to the length that the line travels within the pixel.
+For pixels that are not crossed by the line of sight, their contribution is zero.

     - The projection matrix will be saved to the output file `projmat.npy`.